 - Start talking about your results.
 Live by example and reap the benefits.
 When you feel amazing and are outperforming yourself, talk about it!
 Be proud!
 Those around you will be happy for you and start asking questions which will open the door naturally.

 - Find a community of like-minded people.
 If you don’t have the support you need at home, find a meet up group, group of friends, people at the gym, etc. that can swap recipes, brainstorm ideas, and hold you accountable to your health goals.
-You can also check out the Trailside Method Group Program!

 The most important DON’T: